-In the previous model ,{ Y_a } represents a sequence of conviction patterns for discrete time periods a=1...A.
+In the previous model ,{ $Y_a$ } represents a sequence of conviction patterns for discrete time periods a=1...A.
 How many Ys do we need at each age strip?
-In any five year period, we would either need to simplify conviction patterns in a fixed time period, or have a very large number of possible values of Y, and therefore a very large estimation problem.
+In any five year period, we would either need to simplify conviction patterns in a fixed time period, or have a very large number of Ys, and therefore a very large estimation problem.